HypeCheck

 Delicata Squash

-Also known as: Cucurbita pepo var. pepo, sweet potato squash, peanut squash, bohemian squash
+Also known as: Cucurbita pepo var. pepo, sweet potato squash, peanut squash, Bohemian squash

 No established dose